 If you train a lot or you’re a personal trainer you’re most likely to get injured, that’s why you should consider getting Contractor Cover because you know that as personal trainer, your own health and wellness is an important part of your job.
 So what happens if you find yourself suddenly unable to work?

+The network of physicians and hospitals is a major factor that you should research when you are shopping for hospital and physicians insurance.
 We can divide life insurance into two broad categories; term and whole life.
 Here’s a handy little chart that helps explain each.

 Term Life Insurance